 Given its central location, the closest hotels to the course unsurprisingly lie within the town of Redcar itself – the bulk of which sit along the coastline.
-From a wealth of choices, the Abbey Guest House, Claxton Hotel and Park Hotel all benefit from this beachside setting whilst also lying within a mile of the course.
-For a more luxurious option, how about the Seaview Luxury Apartments which are very competitively priced for what they offer.
+There are a couple of hotels that benefit from this beachside setting whilst also lying within a mile of the course, as well as a wealth of self-catering and apartment options.

 In addition to the beach and racecourse, Redcar itself boasts a host of further attractions, including museums and wildlife centres, in addition to a thriving pub scene, with the Gypsy Rover, the Halt and That’s the Spirit amongst a clutch of highly rated watering holes in the area.

 The Park Hotel in Redcar is on the seafront and is just a 14-minute walk to Redcar Racecourse and about the same to the train station in town.
 The hotel has a restaurant with a popular carvery and there is also a bar that also offers a choice of meals.
 There is also a continental breakfast and full English breakfast offered each morning.

 Overlooking the seafront, Claxton Hotel is just a 13-minute walk to Redcar Racecourse and just 12-minutes from the town's train station.
 The hotel offers an English breakfast each morning and there is also a bar where guests can enjoy a drink and a variety of snacks.